Ordinal Regression

 Key terms and concepts:

 Dependent variable: The dependent variable is ordinal.
-The first category is usually considered as the lowest category and the last category is considered as the highest category; they are usually numerically coded from 0 on up).
-Usually in SPSS, logit function is used to predict the dependent variable category.
-Probit function is also used to predict the dependent variable category when the dependent variable has relatively equal categories.
+Researchers usually consider the first category as the lowest and the last category as the highest, typically coding them numerically from 0 upwards.
+SPSS usually uses the logit function to predict the dependent variable category.
+They use the probit function to predict the dependent variable category when the categories are relatively equal.
 There is a K-1 predication where K is the number of a category in a dependent variable.

-Factor: Factor is a categorically independent variable that must be coded as numeric in SPSS (e.g., gender coded as 0 = male and 1 = female).
+Factor: Researchers must code a factor, a categorical independent variable, numerically in SPSS (e.g., gender coded as 0 = male and 1 = female).

-Covariate: Covariates are continuous independent variables which are used to predict the dependent variable category (e.g., IQ score).
+Covariate: Researchers use covariates, continuous independent variables, to predict the dependent variable category (e.g., IQ score).

-Link function: The link function is a transformation of the cumulative probabilities of the dependent ordered variable that allows for estimation of the model.
+The link function transforms the cumulative probabilities of the dependent ordered variable, enabling model estimation.
 However, in SPSS, five link functions are available, these link functions are as follows:

 1. Logit function: Logit function is the default function in SPSS for ordinal regression.
-This function is usually used when the dependent ordinal variable has equal category.
+Researchers usually use this function when the dependent ordinal variable has equal categories.
 Mathematically, logit function equals to f(x) = log(x / (1 – x)).

 2. Probit model: This is the inverse standard normal cumulative distribution function.
-This function is more suitable when a dependent variable is normally distributed.
+This function is more suitable when the dependent variable follows a normal distribution.

 3. Negative log-log f(x) = -log (- log(x)): This link function is recommended when the probability of the lower category is high.